-If you’re looking to move to this pretty country or you’re simply going on holiday here, take a look at these 21 interesting facts about Slovenia before you go!
+If you’re looking to move to this pretty country or you’re simply going on holiday here, take a look at these fun facts about Slovenia before you go!

 Slovenia is a mountainous country in Central Europe.